piranna/piranna.github.io/_posts/2020-04-11-Updates-on-the-freelancer-calculator.md

-not advocating for that since these calcs are done in the ideal case of working full-time in long-term projects in both cases (that's not the usual for freelance contracts), and the increased margins are at expenses of unemployment and retirement mortages and other social beneficts (both provided by goberment taxes or by companies themselves).
-Instead, this calculator shows how much is a safe range to ask for as a freelance, since for a worker with the same net salary a company could be saving up to a 20% of costs than contracting an employee, so don't be afraid of asking for high bucks, and in the case of a freelancer not working at the same time as employee, it shows that he should pay a higher freelance quota (in Spain, currently you decide your own social security compensation and 80% of freelancers pay the minimum exigible by law due to the small ROI we usually get for it, and so this calculator use that number), pay for a retirement mortage... or more probably, do both things.
+not advocating for that since these calcs are done in the ideal case of working full-time in long-term projects in both cases (that's not the usual for freelance contracts), and the increased margins are at expenses of unemployment and retirement mortgages and other social benefits (both provided by government taxes or by companies themselves).
+Instead, this calculator shows how much is a safe range to ask for as a freelance, since for a worker with the same net salary a company could be saving up to a 20% of costs than contracting an employee, so don't be afraid of asking for high bucks, and in the case of a freelancer not working at the same time as employee, it shows that he should pay a higher freelance quota (in Spain, currently you decide your own social security compensation and 80% of freelancers pay the minimum required by law due to the small ROI we usually get for it, and so this calculator use that number), pay for a retirement mortgage... or more probably, do both things.